Discover the newest superfood of the stars; kale is full of health benefits. Read more about kale, get some recipes, and learn about cautions.

 7. Supports normal blood clotting, antioxidant activity, and bone health.

-The high amount of Vitamin K helps nourishes those activities in the body healthy.
+The high amount of Vitamin K is a kale health benefit that helps nourish those activities in the body healthy.

 8. Great for helping digestion and elimination.